Netline To Congress

-Netline To Congress is an ambitious pro-active program carefully planned and designed to meaningfully and effectively communicate the Will of the American People to their Senators and Congressmen, the purpose of which is to motivate such officials, without reservation, to ardently and fully restore, preserve, honor, and protect, in spirit as well as in fact, the Bill of Rights and a Constitutional government in the United States of America.
+Between 1998-1999, Netline To Congress was an ambitious pro-active program carefully planned and designed to meaningfully and effectively communicate the Will of the American People to their Senators and Congressmen, the purpose of which was to motivate such officials, without reservation, to ardently and fully restore, preserve, honor, and protect, in spirit as well as in fact, the Bill of Rights and a Constitutional government in the United States of America.

 How Does It Work and What is Its Purpose?